Yamagata Castle 山形城跡（霞城公園）

 - A fascinating museum converted from a hospital

-- Spring cherry blossoms carpeting the outer citadels and lining the moat
+- Spring cherry blossoms in bloom around the stone ramparts and the moat

 How to Get There

-Located in Kajo Park, the castle is a 25-minute walk or a short ride on the Sekizawa-bound bus from Yamagata Station.
-Get off at Bijutsukan-Mae bus stop (the third stop).
-The bus takes around four minutes, followed by a 15-minute walk to the center of the park.
+Located in Kajo Park, the castle is a 15-minute walk or a short ride on the Tendo Station-bound bus from Yamagata Station.
+Get off at Kajo-Koen-Mae bus stop (the second stop).
+The bus takes around three minutes, followed by a 5-minute walk to the center of the park.

 In the early 17th century, the castle had ingenious zigzag walls for maximum defense

-It is the fifth largest castle in Japan
+It is one of the largest castles in the Tohoku region

 Located in the center of Yamagata City , this 661-year-old castle was in use until 1872.